JingwenShi123/Talking-Clock-Team-5/README.md

 **2. Date Setting**: Display the local year, month, day, and day of the week.
 **3. Language Setting**: preferred text language and announcement language for the target user.
 **4. Time Zone Setting**: Allow users to choose or set their desired time zone to ensure the clock displays the correct local time.
 **5. Alarm Function**: Allow users to set one or more alarms to receive reminders at specific times and pause them as well.
+**6. Snooze**: Allow users to "snooze for 5 minutes" by clicking a button that automatically sets an alarm for 5 minutes later.
-**6. Background Setting**: Visually remind customers of the local time by providing both daytime and nighttime backgrounds.
+**7. Background Automation**: Visually remind customers of the local time by providing both daytime and nighttime backgrounds.

 #### Audio Recording